breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # Graphs, computationally

 What happens when we take a square matrix $$\mathbb{R}^{n\times n}$$ and raise it to a power?
 Which kinds of matrices converge and what are their asymptotics?
-This is a very fertile line of inquiry which has occupied engineers for the better part of the last century, with important applications in control theory, physical simulation and deep learning (RNNs).
-Linear algebra gives us many tricks for designing the matrix and normalizing the product to promote convergence, as systems which explode or vanish are not very interesting.
+This is a very fertile line of inquiry which has occupied engineers for the better part of the last century, with important applications in [statistical phyics](https://books.google.ca/books/about/Works_on_the_Foundations_of_Statistical.html?id=Nbz_AwAAQBAJ), [control theory](https://link.springer.com/content/pdf/10.1007/BF02523124.pdf), and [deep learning](http://proceedings.mlr.press/v22/vinyals12/vinyals12.pdf).
+Linear algebra gives us many tricks for designing the matrix and normalizing the product to promote convergence.

 One way to interpret this is as follows: each time we multiply a matrix by a vector $$\mathbb{R}^{n}$$, we are effectively simulating a dynamical system at discrete time steps.
 This method is known as [power iteration](https://cs.mcgill.ca/~wlh/comp766/files/chapter1_draft_mar29.pdf#page=11) or the Krylov method in linear algebra.
 In the limit, we are seeking fixpoints, or eigenvectors, which are these islands of stability in our dynamical system.
 If we initialize our state at such a point, the transition matrix will send us straight back to where we started.